Learn more about what an ICO is and how to get involved.

 You’ll often see coins in ICOs specified as “ERC-20”.
 This generally means it can run on the Ethereum network and can usually be held in an Ethereum-compatible wallet.

-If you’ve found an ICO that you think will succeed, you might buy into it.
+If you’ve found an ICO that you think will succeed, you might decide to buy into it.
 However, before you do, check a few things:

 - Check the dates.
 ICOs are limited offers, with tokens only being available for a limited time.
 There are usually several weeks or months of advance notice ahead of ICOs and a clear indication of how long it will run for.